bioperl/bioperl.github.io/howtos/Beginners.md

                              -format => "fasta" );
 ```

-One difference is immediately apparent: there is no '''>''' character.
-Just as with with the `open()` function this means we'll be reading from the "sequence.fasta" file.
+One difference is immediately apparent: there is no `>` character.
+Just as with with the `open()` function this means we'll be reading from the *sequence.fasta* file.
 Let's add the key line, where we actually retrieve the Sequence object from the file using the `next_seq` method:

 ```perl
 #!/bin/perl -w